grega/meet-greet/README.md

 Consists of a JS script to detect when a new participant joins a Google Meet call, then either:

 * They will be greeted by a waving animation overlaid on your video feed
-* The Build HAT library, running on a Raspberry Pi with Build HAT connected, rotates a motor with a hand-waving mechanism attached to it to greet them, eg:
+* A [Build HAT](https://www.raspberrypi.com/products/build-hat/), connected to a Raspberry Pi, rotates a Lego motor with a hand-waving mechanism attached to it to greet them, eg:

   https://github.com/user-attachments/assets/4f15fe1c-9a65-493a-97ef-2f3a92965a57